The 5 Levels of Forex Broker License

 What is the 5-3-1 rule in forex?

-The 5-3-1 idea is a global scaling model: follow 5 regulatory levels, choose 3 suitable jurisdictions/models, and have 1 core licensing strategy to concentrate resources and maintain compliance.
+The 5-3-1 idea is a global scaling model: follow 5 regulatory levels, choose 3 suitable jurisdictions/models, and have 1 core licensing strategy to concentrate resources and ensure adherence to regulations.

 How many types of forex brokers are there?

-Brokerage structures have 5 groups of brokers based on license levels: fully regulated, mid-tier regulated, offshore, unlicensed providers, and white-label firms, each characterized by different regulatory and operational aspects.
+Brokerage structures have 5 groups of brokers based on license levels: fully regulated, mid-tier regulated, offshore, unlicensed providers, and white-label enterprises, each characterized by different regulatory and operational aspects.

 Related insights